Onur Seyit Yaran

-Onur Seyit Yaran (born 13 January 1995, Istanbul) is a Turkish TV series actor and former model.
+Onur Seyit Yaran (born 13 January 1995) is a Turkish TV series actor and former model.

 Life and career

-Onur Seyit Yaran was born on January 13, 1995, in Istanbul.
-Best Model of Turkey 2016 winner.
-He represented Turkey in the Best Model of World competition after he won the best Model of Turkey competition.
+Onur Seyit Yaran was born on 13 January 1995 in Istanbul.
+He was the winner of Best Model of Turkey in 2016.
+He represented Turkey in the Best Model of Turkey competition after he won the best Model of Turkey competition.

 He started acting with the family comedy series Kalk Gidelim.
 Series has 4 seasons.
 He played as Canberk Dal in 1–2 seasons.
 He has guest role in youth series Hayat Bazen Tatlıdır.
 He joined in second season of series Vuslat.

-He is currently playing the leading role in the youth series Kardeşlerim.
-On December 16, 2021, He won the Rising TV Star of the Year Award at the GQ Men of the Year Awards Ceremony.
-He won an award in the category of "Best TV Series Couple" with Su Burcu Yazgı Coşkun at the Golden Butterfly Award Ceremony on December 4, 2022.
+Between 2021 and 2023, he played the leading role in the youth series Kardeşlerim.
+On 16 December 2021, he won the Rising TV Star of the Year Award at the GQ Men of the Year Awards ceremony.
+He won an award in the category of "Best TV Series Couple" with Su Burcu Yazgı Coşkun at the Golden Butterfly Awards ceremony on 4 December 2022.